 8 Important Things To Know About Security Tokens / Token Regulation

 2017 has truly been the year of Initial Coin Offerings with the investment volume of ICOs even surpassing venture capital funding.
 This happened even with these crowdfunding initiatives occuring in unregulated (or at least poorly regulated) territory.
 It is important for both investors and companies to be aware of the regulatory and legal landscape so that they can avoid future civil and criminal liabilities.
-That is why we put together the most critical things you need to know about token regulations.
+That is why I put together the most critical things you need to know about token regulations.

 1) What is a token?